Edmond Dédé

 Edmond Dédé (November 20, 1827 – January 5, 1901) (Note: There are two different dates of death in French registry records, January 5 and 10, 1901; the BnF gives January 4, 1901.) was an American musician and composer.
 A free-born Creole, he moved to Europe in 1855.
 He worked in Bordeaux for more than forty years, first as assistant conductor at the Grand Théâtre and then as a conductor of orchestras at other local theaters.

-His compositions include works for orchestra and for various voices with orchestra or piano, as well as an opera Morgiane, for which the score was unknown until 2007.
+His compositions include works for orchestra and for various voices with orchestra or piano, as well as an opera Morgiane, completed in 1887, for which the score was unknown until 2007.
 Morgiane is the earliest known opera by an African-American composer.
 It received its first complete concert performances in February 2025.

 Biography

 Early years

 Dédé was born in New Orleans, Louisiana, on November 20, 1827, his mother was the fourth generation of a free family of that city.
 His father was a marketman, poultry dealer, and music teacher who had migrated from French Caribbean colonies to New Orleans in 1809 after the Haitian Revolution where his father was a militia unit bandmaster.
 As a boy, Dédé first learned the clarinet, but soon switched to the violin, on which he was considered a prodigy.
 He later performed compositions of his own as well as those by Rodolphe Kreutzer, a favorite composer of his.
 Dédé's teachers in his youth included violinists Constantin Debergue and Italian-born Ludovico Gabici, who was the director of the St. Charles Theater Orchestra.
 He was taught music theory by Eugène Prévost and New York-born black musician Charles-Richard Lambert, the father of Sidney and Charles Lucien Lambert.

 Dédé's instruction from Gabici ended in 1848 when Dédé moved to Mexico in search of work.
 He returned to the US at the end of 1852 and worked as a cigar maker.
 In 1855, his savings financed a trip to Europe, where he visited Paris and then Belgium, where he helped his friend Joseph Tinchant set up a branch of the Tinchant family's cigar business.
 He returned to Paris around 1857 and took lessons at the Paris Conservatoire, studying at the Conservatoire with Jean-Delphin Alard and Fromental Halévy.